Virus crisis easing across Sun Belt but could heat up again

 — Public tours of the White House, halted nearly six months ago, are set to resume Sept.
 12.

-Associated Press writers Terry Tang in Phoenix and Nicky Forster in New York contributed to this report.
+Associated Press writers Terry Tang in Phoenix, Emily Wagster Pettus in Jackson, Mississippi, and Nicky Forster in New York contributed to this report.